Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 3

 crease profits.

-—The modern garden is d
+—The modern garden is planned

 so that its management will prove